 Not everyone needs a ton of ports or wants to spend the money on a USB-C hub for their new MacBook Air or MacBook Pro.
 Sometimes all you need is a simple adapter so you can use your USB peripherals with your Mac with no issues.
 While Apple does sell its own adapter, it's not the cheapest one you can get.
-If you're looking or a simple USB-C to USB adapter while you work from home, you can use any one of these great options.
+If you're looking or a simple USB-C to USB adapter, here are the best ones.

 If you want the speed of USB-A 3.1, the Anker USB-C to USB-A adapter is the option for you.
 This small cable has a female USB-A end attached to a male USB-C end and can be used to charge devices as well as transfer data.

 Short flexible cable

 The Insignia USB-C to USB-A adapter offers you a USB 3.0 connection and data transfer speeds of up to 5 GBs per second.
 Its short but flexible cable helps make connections easier in close quarters.

 3A power output

 With a USB 3.1 port, the AmazonBasics USB-C to USB-A adapter can give you the fastest data transfer speeds you can get, all while having a power output of 3A, making charging your device through your MacBook a breeze.